 Athens National Gardens – Botanical Gardens in Athens

-The National Garden in Athens, also known as the Athens Botanical Gardens, are a compact green space right in central Athens.
-Whilst not nearly as big as other parks in Central and Northern Europe, they’re a popular place to for visitors and locals alike.
+The National Garden in Athens, also known as the Athens Botanical Gardens, is a lovely green space right in central Athens.
+Whilst not nearly as big as other parks in Central and Northern Europe, it’s a popular place to for visitors and locals alike.

 What is quite stunning about the National Gardens is the variety of trees and other plants.
 There are over 500 different species, of which about 400 are native to other countries.